cirosantilli/linux-cheat/vm/vagrant.md

 Now requests on the host `192.168.3.4:3000` will be redirected to the guest at `192.168.3.4:3000`.
 This way you can run a server on the guest, and test it on your browser from the host!

+Vagrant forwards by default the host's `localhost:2222` to the guest's `localhost:22`, and `8080` to `80`.
+This way, from any directory in the host is is possible to connect to the guest via ssh by doing `ssh -p 2222 vagrant@localhost` and then entering the password for user `vagrant` which is `vagrant by default`.